HARP computerized training

+One area of research our lab focuses on is the effects of computerized cognitive training on social well-being in older adults.
 We have recently developed a neuroplasticity-based cognitive training program called vision-based speed of processing (VSOP) training, which targets multiple aspects of cognitive capacity (e.g., attention, working memory, and inhibition) and incorporates the speed component to improve the efficiency of these cognitive processes.
 VSOP training also targets several neural networks seeded in ACC and insular (default mode network) or PFC (the frontal-striatal and central executive networks), which overlap with neural substrates of emotion regulation.
 Notably, VSOP training appears to improve emotion regulation, as depressive symptoms have been reduced in older adults following VSOP training.

 The objective of this study is to provide proof-of-concept for the hypothesis that improvements in older adults' cognitive capacity and the neural efficiency of frontal regions via VSOP training will be associated with more adaptive social-emotional response to social exclusion, which, in turn, should confer longer-term protection for older adults' sense of social connection.
 Several social-emotional paradigms are being conducted to evaluate VSOP training effects on social-emotional responses to social exclusion, including anxiety and motivation for social affiliation.